-- Federal Student Aid YouTube Channel: This YouTube channel includes a variety of video walkthroughs for the FAFSA including creating an FSA ID, learning about the different types of aid, and completing the FAFSA. - FAFSA First: FutureMakers Coalition, an LCAN in Southwest Florida, has created a variety of resources to address common myths and frequently asked questions about the FAFSA. - Additional Resources: Reference the FAFSA Information Resources at the back of this guide for more FAFSA completion resources.
+- Federal Student Aid YouTube Channel: This YouTube channel includes a variety of video walkthroughs for the FAFSA. - FAFSA First: FutureMakers Coalition, an LCAN in Southwest Florida, has created a variety of resources to address common myths and frequently asked questions about FAFSA. - Additional Resources: Reference the appendix at the back of this guide for more FAFSA completion resources.